Winter theme

 Consult the NP 100 “The Mariner’s Handbook” for winter navigation

-Be conscious of the increased risks with freezing and hypothermia:
+Be aware of the increased risks with freezing and hypothermia:

 BASIC LAYERING FOR COLD WEATHER:

-When working in cold weather the concept of layering will keep you warm and safe.
+When working in cold weather, layered clothing will keep you warm and safe.
 How to layer:

-- Base layer – long underwear – transport sweat off your skin
+- Base layer – long underwear – transports sweat off your skin

-- Middle layer – insulating layer – retain your body heat and protect you from the cold
+- Middle layer – insulating layer – retains your body heat and protect you from the cold

 - Outer layer – shielding layer – shields off rain and wind

-BASE LAYER: There is a large variety of fabrics, synthetics (polyester, nylon) and natural fibers (merino wool and silk).
-Each fabric has its benefits, simply go for your own preference.
+BASE LAYER: There is a large variety of fabrics, synthetic (polyester, nylon) and natural (merino wool and silk) fibers.
+Each type of fabric has its own specific benefits.
+Choose depending on your own preference.

-OUTER LAYER: It is important to have good quality shielding layer, since it will keep the water and wind outside of the inner layers.
-There is a wide price range from the simplest wind resistant jacket up to professional mountaineering jackets.
-Most of the jackets allow, at least some, perspiration escape and are at the same time water repellent.
+OUTER LAYER: It is important to have a high-quality shielding layer, since it will shield the inner layers from water and wind.
+The price range of such protective gear is wide, from the simplest wind resistant jacket to professional mountaineering jackets.
+A good jacket should, however, be water repellent while allowing at least some perspiration to escape.

 Printable PDF >>basic_layering